ibm-cloud-docs/account/iam-account_management.md

 The following tables outline the actions that users can take when they are assigned a specific role for each account management service.
 Review the information to ensure that you are assigning the correct level of access to your users.

-### All account management services option
+### All account management services
 {: #all-account-management}

-To quickly give users a wide-ranging set of account management access, you can assign a policy on the all account management services option.
+To quickly give users a wide-ranging set of account management access, you can assign a policy on all account management services.
 Depending on the role that is selected, all applicable actions per the selected role for each account management service can be completed by the subject of the policy.

 | Roles         | Actions                                                                                                      |